-A non-comprehensive list of recommended elective courses is provided; you may choose elective courses that are not listed, pending Advisory Committee approval.
+A non-comprehensive list of recommended elective courses is provided, based on choices by previous students; you may choose elective courses that are not listed, pending Advisory Committee approval.
 Note that not all classes are taught every semester.
+A current and updated list of course offerings can be found on Howdy.
 At least 3 of the 6 elective credits must be at the 600 level.
 In preparation for your Advisory Meetings, be sure to review the course description, prerequisite requirements, and current offerings for each elective that you are considering.